-I used to go to a sewing machine dealer to see the machines before purchasing, but that may not be possible these days for many people and online shopping even for expensive items is a great alternative especially that all self-threading sergers have numerous reviews and videos online so you can get a good feel of the machine before purchasing.
+I used to go to a sewing machine dealer to see the machines before purchasing, but that may not be possible these days for many people, and online shopping even for expensive items is a great alternative, especially since all self-threading sergers have numerous reviews and videos online so you can get a good feel of the machine before purchasing.

 Here are some machines I can recommend to you.